hpcloud-mon/mon-arch/README.md

 * Monitoring Agent (mon-agent): A modern Python based monitoring agent that consists of several sub-components and supports system metrics, such as cpu utilization and available memory, Nagios plugins, statsd and many built-in checks for services such as MySQL, RabbitMQ, and many others.

-* Monitoring API (mon-api): A RESTful API for monitoring that supports:
+* Monitoring API (mon-api): A RESTful API for monitoring that is primarily focused on the following concepts and areas:

-	* Metrics: Send and query metrics.
+	* Metrics: Store and query vast amounts of metrics in real-time.
+	* Statistics: Query statistics for metrics.
 	* Alarms: Create, update, query and delete alarms and query the alarm history.
+Jahmon supports a simple expressive grammar for creating compound alarms.
+The comple state transition for alarms is stored and queryable which allows for subsequent root cause anlaysis (RCA) or advanced analytics.
-	* Notification Methods: Create and delete notification methods for alarms, such as email.
+	* Notification Methods: Create and delete notification methods and associate them with alarms, such as email.
+Jahmon supports the ability to notify users directly via email when an alarm state transitions occur.

 * Persister (mon-persister): Consumes metrics and alarm state transitions from the MessageQ and stores them in the Metrics and Alarms database.
 The Persister uses the Disruptor library, http://lmax-exchange.github.io/disruptor/.
 We will look into converting the Persister to a Python component in the future.